Architect: job description

 - Organisational, project management and planning skills, including the ability to juggle multiple tasks

-- An analytical mind with excellent problem-solving ability
+- An analytical mind with excellent problem-solving and mathematical ability

 - Leadership skills as well as the ability to work well within a team of other professionals